Office Hours: Monday thru Friday 8:00 a.m. to 4:30 p.m.

 Our cemetery floral regulations exist only to reflect the honor and respect we hold for our Nation's Veterans, by preserving the dignity and solemnity of their final resting place.

 Floral arrangements accompanying the casket or urn at the time of burial will be placed as follows, a maximum of three will be placed on the grave and the remainder will be placed at a central location.

 The cemetery welcomes and encourages fresh-cut flowers throughout the year.
 Floral containers are located throughout the cemetery for public use and free of charge.
 Items left at grave side must be floral in nature and may not stand taller than the headstone.

 Floral items and other decorations may not be secured to the headstone.
 Flowers will be removed when spent, for mowing and maintenance, or if damaged by weather or wildlife.

 No permanent floral vases are permitted.
 Due to the open nature of the grounds, we cannot guarantee against theft, vandalism or the effects of nature.

 Artificial flowers will be permitted during the period from October 1 through April 1.

 Plantings will not be permitted on graves at any time.
-Potted plants will be permitted on graves during period 10 days before and 10 days after Easter Sunday, Memorial Day, Veterans Day and Christmas.
+Potted plants will be permitted on graves during the period 10 days before and 10 days after Easter Sunday, Memorial Day, Veterans Day and Christmas.